pierre-cm/galbe/docs/schemas.md

 ```

 > [!WARNING]
 > Every key should match an existing [route path](routes.md#route-defintion) parameter.
-Otherwise Typescript will show you an error.
+Otherwise Typescript will show an error.
 >
 > By default, if no schema is defined for a given parameter.
 Galbe will assume it is of type `string`.